Installation

 python -c 'import imagej; ij = imagej.init("2.14.0"); print(ij.getVersion())'

-Should print 2.14.0
+Should print 2.14.0 on the console.

 Dynamic installation within Jupyter